EPA-Bienestar-com/caminatas/README.md

 The tool currently only supports retrieving step count and heart rate data and generating a daily message.
 If you need to retrieve other types of data or generate messages at different times, you will need to modify the code.

 ## Conclusion
-This tool provides a basic implementation of retrieving data from Google Fit API and storing it in a MongoDB database.
+This tool provides a basic implementation of retrieving data from Google Fit API and storing it in a MongoDB database, later that data will be segregated into leaderboards which will be sent as a whatsapp message at the time of winners announcement.